Nemanja Vidić: 2007–08 season

 On 8 November 2007, Vidić signed a five-year contract extension, keeping him at Manchester United until 2012.
 At the end of the 2007–08 season, he earned his second consecutive Premier League medal.
 He was also a part of the squad which won the 2008 UEFA Champions League Final against Chelsea, his first European medal.
 During United's 2007–08 season, he made 32 league appearances and scored one goal.

 2008–09 season

 During the 2008–09 season, Vidić was a pivotal part of the United defence in the absence of a number of other defenders during various parts of the season.
 He started every match in the domestic league, with United going on a record run of 14 consecutive clean sheets in Premier League matches.
 Towards the end of the 2008–09 season, Vidić was shortlisted for the PFA Player of the Year award, along with four other United players; he was considered the favourite to receive the accolade, although it was later awarded to his team-mate Ryan Giggs.
 Vidić was later named as the Manchester United Fans' Player of the Year and Players' Player of the Year, succeeding Cristiano Ronaldo, who won both awards in 2007–08.
+Vidić won the Premier League Player of the Season for the first time.
 During the League Cup final, Vidić was deployed at right-back when he replaced John O'Shea.